Global Infrastructure Advisory Services 2050

 Philippe Benoit Headshot.jpg

-Mr. Benoit, among other things, worked for 20 years at the World Bank (including as Energy Sector Manager) and in various other management and strategic capacities, such as at SG Investment Bank as Director in the Energy Project Finance group, and at the International Energy Agency as Division Head for Energy Environment and Energy Efficiency.
+Mr. Benoit, among other things, worked for over 15 years at the World Bank (including as Energy Sector Manager), at the International Energy Agency as Division Head for Energy Environment and Energy Efficiency, and at SG Investment Bank as Director in the Energy Project Finance group.
 He most recently worked as Adjunct Senior Research Scholar at Columbia University-SIPA’s Center on Global Energy Policy.
 He also served as Senior Associate (non-resident) with the Center on Strategic and International Studies: Energy Security and Climate Change Program.

 Contact: Information@gias2050.com